 Since 2000, Lamont has experienced population growth of over 10% and is now home to approximately 15,000 residents.
 Due to its growth, Lamont enjoys a significant available workforce.
 Because of its close proximity to Bakersfield (11 miles) and Los Angeles (89 miles), it is a great commercial resource for Kern County businesses both big and small.

 Lamont boasts an affordable cost-of-living and dedicated immigrant community (from both Mexico and Central America) which serve as the cornerstone of its population and workforce.

 Mojave is an unincorporated community of over 4,000, governed by the business-friendly Kern County Board of Supervisors.
 From its origin as a railroad construction camp in 1876, Mojave has emerged as the hub of Kern County aerospace activity.
-Nearby Edwards Air Force Base is a key employer while the facilities at Mojave Spaceport (location of the first private spaceflight, the launch of SpaceShipOne, on June 21, 2004) include the civilian National Test Pilot School, Burt Rutan’s Scaled Composites, The Spaceship Company, and several space-related businesses.
+Nearby Edwards Air Force Base is a key employer while the facilities at Mojave Air and Spaceport (location of the first private spaceflight, the launch of SpaceShipOne, on June 21, 2004) include the civilian National Test Pilot School, Burt Rutan’s Scaled Composites, The Spaceship Company, Virgin Galactic, and several space-related businesses.
 The nearby Tehachapi Pass is a reliable source of renewable energy and is one of the world’s largest wind energy areas.
 In addition, a booming solar energy business is developing thanks to nearly 300 sunny days per year.